Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Hardware (e.g., OS)

-• Definition: Includes a physical components of a computer that the software should work on https://en.wikipedia.org/wiki/Computer_hardware
+• Definition: Includes the physical components of a computer that the software should work on https://en.wikipedia.org/wiki/Computer_hardware

 • Components: